 One45 features two buildings on a shared physical footprint and with a shared ideological goal – providing high-quality housing for renters at a variety of income levels.
 The architects and design team are taking special care to integrate the buildings so that all residents can enjoy amenities and common areas in each location.

-The team has briefed Council Member Salaam on the new One45 vision, and we greatly appreciate that he has provided his conceptual support for this undertaking.
+On June 26, 2025, New York City Council’s Subcommittee on Zoning and Franchises and Committee on Land Use voted to approve the One45 for Harlem rezoning in Council Member Yusef Salaam’s district.
+The Council successfully negotiated an agreement that will result in the creation of 1,000 new units of housing, 338 of which will be affordable, in addition to a range of community benefits for the surrounding neighborhood.
 In addition, we have briefed and are in regular communication with key city agencies and members of Mayor Eric Adams’ leadership team, as well as a wide range of local advocates, residents, organizations, and elected representatives at all levels of government.
 We will continue our active outreach efforts with the aim of building a wide breadth of support for this important undertaking.

 Harlem – which is disproportionately impacted by pollution and unhealthy air quality – sustainability must be central to any new development.
 Buildings are the source of over two thirds of all carbon emissions in the New York City, consuming 95% of electricity and using 80% of water.
 To help curb that impact, the One45 proposal includes a high-performance and energy efficient building systems.